InsightsFinancial Strategy

 Extracting the Final Profits Tax-Efficiently

 How you take the last of the company's reserves matters.
-Distributions of up to £25,000 on closure are usually treated as capital, taxed under Capital Gains Tax rather than as a dividend, and may qualify for Business Asset Disposal Relief at 18% (for 2026/27).
+Distributions of up to £25,000 on closure are usually treated as capital, taxed under Capital Gains Tax rather than as a dividend, and may qualify for Business Asset Disposal Relief at 18% for 2026/27 (the rate rose from 14% in 2025/26).
 Above £25,000, the whole distribution is generally taxed as income unless a formal liquidation (MVL) is used.

 If you take reserves as a final dividend instead, only the first £500 dividend allowance is tax-free; beyond that, dividends are taxed at 10.75%, 35.75% or 39.35% depending on your band.
 With a personal allowance of £12,570, the higher-rate threshold at £50,270 and the additional rate from £125,140, timing the extraction across tax years can save real money.
 It is worth planning before you file the DS01, our company secretarial services team can map the most efficient route.